gene-git/dmarc_report/README.md

         dmarc-rpt

+When using the --dir option (or config) it is not necessary to change directories before running the report.

 Any email files, those ending with *.eml* will be processed first.
 These are assumed to contain the dmarc report as a mime attachment.
 The attachment is extracted from any such email